GluuFederation/docs-ce-prod/3.1.2/source/integration/index.md

 - OpenID Connect: [Apache mod_auth_openidc](./sswebapps/openidc-rp.md), [Nginx lua-resty-openidc](https://github.com/zmartzone/lua-resty-openidc)

 ### Client Software
-Client software performs some of the heavy lifting for developers around leveraging OAuth 2.0 directly in their applications.
-Calling the API’s directly will enable “smarter” handling of authentication in your applications.
-For example, transaction level security can be more easily implemented by calling the OAuth 2.0 APIs directly.
-This can have a positive impact on usability.
-Also, giving developers more ability to leverage centralized policies increases re-use of policies, and ultimately results in better security.
+Client software performs some of the heavy lifting for developers around leveraging OAuth 2.0 in applications.
+Calling API’s directly enables “smarter” handling of authentication and authorization in applications.
+For example, transaction level security can be more easily implemented by calling OAuth 2.0 APIs directly.
+This approach will have a positive impact on usability and security.

 We recommend the following client software to implement OpenID Connect in server-side web applications: